isa-ulisboa/greends-pml-2022-2023/README.md

 ---

-We will follow the [Practical Deep Learning course](https://course.fast.ai/).
+The course will follow a flipped classroom model, and most of the work will be based on the [Practical Deep Learning course](https://course.fast.ai/).

 The main materials for the course are: